nanoc/nanoc.app/content/contributing.md

 CAUTION: Being a release manager grants you considerable power, but remember that with great power comes great responsibility.

+### Preparing for a release

+Preparing a release means ensuring that the version that is about to be released meets the requirements.
 To prepare for a release, follow these steps:

 1. Ensure the `Nanoc::VERSION` constant is set to the right version.
 Keep in mind that nanoc follows the [Semantic Versioning](http://semver.org/) standard.